-Monero is a privacy-focused PoW cryptocurrency with rough consensus governance that makes regular hard fork upgrades.
+Monero is a privacy-focused PoW cryptocurrency with no formal governance that makes regular hard fork upgrades.
 These hard fork upgrades include technical advances (like bulletproofs, which decrease the on chain footprint of transactions) and also changes to the hashing function.

 The changes to the hashing function are made in pursuit of "ASIC resistance".
-When there is evidence which suggests that ASICs are active on the network, the hashing function is altered to make those ASICs incompatible.
+When there is evidence which suggests that ASICs are active on the network, the hashing function is altered to make those ASICs obsolete.
 The Monero community is committed to the ideal that users of the network should be able to mine XMR, and see reliance on specialized hardware as a weakness.
-Conversely, there are sound arguments (see PoW miners section) that this will result in weaker security because of the much larger pool of potential hashrate that could be deployed to attack Monero.
+Conversely, there are sound arguments that this will result in weaker security because of the much larger pool of potential hashrate that could be deployed to attack Monero.

 The first time the hashing function was changed, a number of split Monero chains formed, most of which maintained the existing hashing algorithm.
-These forks have limited usage and low prices, some of them may have been instigated by the producer of Monero ASICS (which with the change to consensus rules lost most of their utility and would become significantly less valuable).
+These forks have limited usage and low prices, some of them may have been instigated by the producer of Monero ASICS (which would become significantly less valuable after the change to consensus rules).